• Skip to primary navigation

 Prepare two large bowls for making bloomin’ onion batter.
 In one bowl, mix together flour, garlic powder, oregano, paprika, cayenne pepper, salt and pepper.
 In the other bowl, mix together eggs and milk.

 Lift the onion and place it in the flour mixture again.
-This doubling dipping process ensures the crispy texture.
+This doubling dipping process ensures a crispy texture.

 Before you fry your onion, it’s best to freeze it for 30-60 minutes so that the seasoning and batter will stay on during the frying process.